bavyasriyengar/python_programs/README.md

 # python_programs

-Python I
+Python I:
 learn the basics of the language

-Python II
+Python II:
 we'll learn about how to handle data and work with loops

-Python III
+Python III:
 we'll be learning about functions and modules while making a Rock Paper Scissors game.

-Python IV
+Python IV:
 Learn how to use Python classes by creating a food ordering system

-Python V
+Python V:
 Learn a practical way of using the classes covered in Python Study IV called Inheritance.
 With inheritance, added a food ordering system a major upgrade.